Skip to main content

 Inline

-Click Learning Objectives to open the Learning Objectives browser window.
+1. Click + Learning Objectives to display the Learning Objectives browser.

-Click Browse/Search to find and add specific objectives.
+2. Select a Parent Objective to find and select specific objectives.

 JavaScript errors detected